SoftUni-Internal/interactive-content/EN/04-Object-Composition/03-Forms-Of-Object-Composition.md

 When to use it:

-Whenever there are collections of objects which need to share common operations, such as iterables, stacks, queues, trees, graphs, state machines, or the composite pattern (when you want a single item to share the same interface as many items).
+Whenever there are collections of objects which need to share common operations, such as tables, stacks, queues, trees, graphs, state machines, or the composite pattern (when you want a single item to share the same interface as many items).

-In the example below we have an array of objects.
-To applay aggregation we will use `.reduce()` method.
+In the example below, we have an array of objects.
+To apply aggregation we will use the `.reduce()` method.

 The `.reduce()` method accepts 4 parameters.

 First is `acc`, which will be an empty array before the first iteration.

-On each iteration we will push an object from `dataArray` to the `acc` or we will update the object if it already exists in the `acc`.
+On each iteration, we will push an object from `dataArray` to the `acc` or we will update the object if it already exists in the `acc`.

-Second is `curr`, which is the current element of the `dataArray` at a given index.
+The second is `curr`, which is the current element of the `dataArray` at a given index.

-Third parameter is `index`, which is the `dataArray` index.
+The third parameter is `index`, which is the `dataArray` index.

-And last parameter is the array itself - the `dataArray`.
+And the last parameter is the array itself - the `dataArray`.

 With the expression `let same = acc.find(e => e.id === curr.id);` we check if we have an object in the `acc` with `id` equal to the `curr.id` object.